skatingincentralpark/portfolio-v2/_content/book/the-essence-of-success.md

 ---
 title: "The Essence of Success"
 slug: "the-essence-of-success"
+author: "Earl Nightingale"
 ---

-# The Essence of Success
+# The Essence of Success (Audiobook)

-_Audiobook By Earl Nightingale_

 ## Rules for a healthy self image